 In BAR cells, Rvs167 is able to localize to endocytic sites, and has a similar lifetime in WT cells (Fig.3.3, Fig.3.4).
-In Fig.3.4 B,D we see that while in WT, Rvs167 arrives about 4 seconds after the arrival of Abp1, in BAR cells it arrives only 6 seconds after Abp1 arrives.
+In Fig.3.4 B,D we see that while the full length Rvs167 arrives about 4 seconds after the arrival of Abp1, the BAR arrives only 6 seconds after Abp1 arrives.
 There is a time delay between Abp1 and Rvs167 recruitment in BAR cells, confirmed by the TIRF measurement in 3.4D.

-The delay in recruitment could occur because the membrane has not acquired the required invagination lengths or because the loss of the SH3 domain has delayed recruitment.
-That the delay comes from the absence of a particular invagination length is supported by the fact that Sla1 moves inwards at a slower rate in BAR cells.
+The delay in recruitment could occur because the membrane has not acquired the required invagination length or because the loss of the SH3 domain has delayed recruitment.
+That the delay comes from the a delay in reaching a particular invagination length is supported by the fact that Sla1 moves inwards at a slower rate in BAR cells.
 It takes longer for the membrane in BAR cells to reach the same length as WT.
 Rvs167 arrives in BAR cells when Sla1 has moved inwards 25-30nm (dashed red lines in Fig.3.4A), which is also the distance Sla1 has moved when Rvs167 arrives in WT.
 To be noted is that Sla1 is not directly at the plasma membrane, and the centroid of Sla1 sits about 20nm higher on the plasma membrane than Sla2(Picco et al. 2015).
 Therefore, a 25-30nm distance of Sla1 would correspond to 45-50nm of membrane invagination, by which point the membrane is already tubular (Picco et al. 2015; Kukulski et al. 2012), consistent with Rvs arrival at invaginated tubes.
 This suggests Rvs recruitment is timed to specific membrane invagination length, and that this timing is provided by the BAR domain.

 4.1.3 The SH3 domain makes Rvs recruitment efficient

 As seen in Fig.3.4C, Rvs167 in BAR cells accumulates to about half the WT number, even though the same cytoplasmic concentration is measured (see methods).
 This indicates that the SH3 domain increases the efficiency of recruitment of Rvs.
-Either SH3 domains help recruitment to endocytic sites, or it stabilizes interaction with sites.
-It is also possible that SH3 domains stabilize dimers of the Rvs complex.
+Either SH3 domain helps recruitment to endocytic sites, or it stabilizes interaction with sites.
+It is also possible that SH3 domain stabilizes dimers of the Rvs complex.
 Since the cytoplasmic signal of Rvs167 is the same in both WT and BAR cells, and Rvs167 and Rvs161 have been shown to exist as dimers in the cytoplasm (Boeke et al. 2014), it is unlikely that loss of the SH3 domain destabilizes the Rvs complex.
 In sla2Δ cells, full-length Rvs can assemble on the membrane (Fig.3.3D-F).
 Since there is no BAR-membrane interaction in sla2Δ cells, this supports a role for the SH3 domain in increasing recruitment of Rvs by clustering protein molecules.

-4.1.4 The SH3 domain can assemble and disassemble Rvs molecules independent of the BAR domain and actin interactions
+4.1.4 The SH3 domain interactions can mediate assembly and disassembly of Rvs molecules independent of the BAR domain and actin interactions

 As mentioned above, in sla2Δ cells, full-length Rvs is able to localize to cortical patches without the curvature-dependent interaction of the BAR domain (Fig3.3D-F).
-The independent ability of the SH3 domain to localize and disassemble protein is unexpected.
-This indicates that the SH3 domain is able to mediate recruitment of an Rvs patch, and then disassemble this patch.
+These Rvs patches are not stable but disassemble ….
+This unexpeted finding indicates that the SH3 domain is able to mediate both the recruitment and then disassembly of Rvs at the endocytic site.

-In sla2Δ cells treated with LatA (Fig.3.3G-H), actin-based membrane curvature, as well as actin-binding proteins are removed from the plasma membrane.
-Full-length Rvs167 in these cells show transient localizations at the plasma membrane (Fig.2A).
-In BAR + sla2Δ cells with LatA treatment, this localization is lost, suggesting that the former is dependent an SH3 domain interaction, and that this is independent of both actin and membrane curvature.
+In sla2Δ cells treated with LatA (Fig.3.3G-H), actin-based membrane curvature is inhibited, and the actin patch proteins are removed from the plasma membrane.
+Full-length Rvs167 in these cells still shows transient localizations at the plasma membrane (Fig.2A).
+In sla2Δ cells treated with LatA, the localization of BAR is lost, suggesting that its localization is dependent on an SH3 domain interaction, and that this is independent of both actin and membrane curvature.